evanrich/Bluetooth-LED-Sign/README.md

 **Known issues**

-* Android:  If phone is in one orientation (Horizontal/Vertical) and you rotate your phone, it will dissconnect from the bluetooth module.
-This is due to destroying and recreating the view, and therefore the bluetooth connection.
-Need to figure how to fix this, or not allow rotation.
 * New Arduino 1.0 code will not work with more than 2 displays
 * Old Arduino 0023 code is slow when using text scaling (2 instead of 1)
 * Android: If a Repeat is issued to the display, it will loop the text until a new message is sent.